-I get many questions to do with whether a budgie is a girl or a boy and so I thought a budgie sexing page would be useful.
+I get many questions about whether a budgie is a girl or a boy and so I thought a budgie sexing page would be useful.
 It will give you the information you need to learn how to tell males from females, boys from girls, cocks from hens...

 Adult budgies (as pictured on the right) are easier to sex than chicks or fledglings, as the signs are different, so firstly you need to decide which age group your bird falls into.